enkidevs/curriculum/Git/Workflow/merges/remember-the-results-of-previous-hunk-conflicts.md

 ---
 ## Content

-The "*Re*use *Re*corded *R*esolution" tool (`rerere`) permits git to remember how you chose to resolve a merge conflict.
+The "Reuse Recorded Resolution" tool (`rerere`) permits git to remember how you chose to resolve a merge conflict.
 The next time this conflict appears git can automatically resolve it for you.

 To turn on `rerere`:
 ```
 $ git config --global rerere.enabled true
 ```

 To see what `rerere` will remember as the resolution:

 ```
 $ git rerere diff
---- a/hello.js
+-- - a/hello.js
 +++ b/hello.js
 -<<<<<<<
 -  console.log("hello world");